GREAT-WHU/RoadLib/README.md

 * This project has been tested on **Windows 10** and **Ubuntu 20.04 (WSL2)**.
 If you have any trouble building the project, please raise an issue.

+* For ceres version < 2.1.0, you might need to replace the "ceres::Manifold" in the code to "ceres::LocalParameterization" manually.

 ## Inference model (road marking segmentation)